There’s nothing better than a well-seasoned piece of beef. Use this beef rub recipe for all of your cuts of beef. It’s a game-changer!

 - Altering the ingredients will affect the way this rub tastes.
 Be careful when adjusting this recipe.
 Reducing the cayenne pepper is ok if you don’t like spicy food.

-- If you are not using this rub on the grill or smoker, substitute the kosher salt with course smoked sea salt for a great smoky flavor.
+- If you are not using this rub on the grill or smoker, substitute the kosher salt with course smoked sea salt for a smoky flavor.

-- Pat your beef with paper towels before applying the beef rub so that it disperses evenly and won’t slide off the meat.
+- Pat your beef with paper towels before applying the beef rub so it disperses evenly and won’t slide off the meat.

 - Keep this beef dry rub sealed tightly in an air-tight container for six months in a cool, dry place.

-Not unless you leave it over high heat or flame too long.
+Not unless you leave it over high heat or flame for too long.
 This dry rub does not contain sugar, a common ingredient that makes some spice rubs burn.

 Make this beef rub recipe your go-to recipe for all your beef recipes!

-Beef Dry Rub
+Beef Rub Recipe

 - ¼ cup Kosher salt